-Federal Taxes Are At Five Year Low While Federal Spending Is At A 10 Year High
+Federal Taxes Are At 5-Year Low While Federal Spending Is At A 10-Year High

 — (((Eli Barasch)))???????????????????????? (@EDBRSB) April 14, 2019

 Jerome Powell, the Federal Reserve Chairman, issued a warning to Congress that the size of the overall federal debt is meaningful, and in this case is becoming a problem.
-Powell said that currently debt is growing faster than the total gross domestic product (GDP), a generally unsustainable trajectory.
+Powell said that, currently, debt is growing faster than the total gross domestic product (GDP), a generally unsustainable trajectory.

-A contributing factor to this equation is the deficits’ share of GDP, which is projected to be 5.1 percent by the end of this year, according to the White House Office of Management and Budget.
+A contributing factor to this equation is the deficit’s share of GDP, which is projected to be 5.1 percent by the end of this year, according to the White House Office of Management and Budget.